usnistgov/fireflow/STANDARD.md

 counted as integer values here despite being processed as 64-bit integers in `fireflow`.

+### *$PnD*

+For linear displays, the lower bound should be less than the upper bound.
+For logarithmic displays, both decades and offsets should be positive floats.
+The standards do not enforce this (although these restrictions are implied);
+however, `fireflow` will enforce these.

 ### *$PnL*, *$PnO*, and *$PnV*

 These keywords are specified to be written as integers in some/all FCS versions.